-Under the terms of the agreement, we received an upfront payment of \$29 million, which we are amortizing through February 2017.
-Over the term of the collaboration, we are eligible to receive up to an additional \$346 million in a license fee and payments, including up to \$121 million in substantive milestone and other payments associated with the clinical development of nusinersen prior to licensing and up to \$150 million in substantive milestone payments if Biogen achieves pre-specified regulatory milestones.
-We are also eligible to receive tiered royalties up to the mid-teens on any sales of nusinersen.
-We have exclusively in-licensed patents related to nusinersen from Cold Spring Harbor Laboratory and the University of Massachusetts.
-We will pay Cold Spring Harbor Laboratory and the University of Massachusetts nominal amounts when we receive sublicense revenue and milestone payments and a low single digit royalty on sales of nusinersen.
+Under the terms of the agreement, we received an upfront payment of \$29 million in January 2012, which we are amortizing through December 2016.
+Over the term of the collaboration, we are eligible to receive up to an additional \$346 million in a license fee and payments, including up to \$121 million in substantive milestone and other payments associated with the clinical development of SPINRAZA prior to licensing and up to \$150 million in substantive milestone payments if Biogen achieves pre-specified regulatory milestones.
+We are also eligible to receive tiered royalties up to the mid-teens on any sales of SPINRAZA.
+We have exclusively in-licensed patents related to SPINRAZA from Cold Spring Harbor Laboratory and the University of Massachusetts.
+We will pay Cold Spring Harbor Laboratory and the University of Massachusetts nominal amounts when we receive license fees and milestone payments and a low single digit royalty on sales of SPINRAZA.

-From inception through June 2016, we have received more than \$160 million in payments for advancing nusinersen.
-In the first half of 2016, we earned \$11.5 million in milestone payments for advancing nusinersen.
-In July 2016 we received \$75 million from Biogen when Biogen licensed nusinersen, which is not included in our second quarter revenue and cash amounts.
-We will earn the next milestone payment of up to \$60 million if Biogen receives regulatory approval for nusinersen.
+From inception through September 2016, we have received more than \$235 million in payments for advancing SPINRAZA, including the \$75 million license fee we received from Biogen when Biogen licensed SPINRAZA, which we recognized as revenue in the third quarter of 2016.
+In the first nine months of 2016, we earned \$11.5 million in milestone payments for advancing SPINRAZA.
+We will earn the next milestone payment of up to \$60 million if Biogen receives regulatory approval for SPINRAZA.